yWorks/yfiles-1.x-asp.net-mvc/docs/Overview.md

-# yFiles for HTML with ASP.Net MVC backend
+# yFiles for HTML 1.x with ASP.Net MVC backend

+---
+**NOTE**

+This article was written for yFiles for HTML 1.x, which is deprecated, now.
+The 2.x series provides a greatly improved API.
+Conceptually, however, most of the code can be reused.
+Specifically the ASP.net specific parts can be reused exactly.
+The JavaScript parts need some adjustments, though.
+They should be rather obvious if you have used the current yFiles API, before, though.
+Still, if you need help, please contact our support team and tell them about the difficulties you were running into.

+---

 ## Intro